quizzacious/quizzacious.github.io/index.md

 Allows admin-users to see quizzes and who made them from there emails which is important for following rules and guidelines of the site.
 Admin-users also have access to edit the quizzes or delete them with the trash button.
 ![](images/AdminPage.PNG)

+## Community Feedback

+"As much as possible, present all information on the page without needing to scroll.
+Default text instructions on 'Edit Profile' page so users know what to fill the information with (e.g for Image: paste a url to your designated image).
+Hitting back after going to the profile page leads to a blank page unless you reload." - Raymond Quinones

+"Good and colorful design but the text font can be difficult to read.
+There are some troubles with making a quiz, and making a profile should have optional fields.
+After finishing taking a quiz it keep going back to the begin this quiz, it should instead go back to all the different quizzes instead." - Rufina Wasserman

+"When taking someone else's quizzes, there are slight confusing issues with how the answer selection is set up.
+I feel that it shouldn't have a green check mark next to it.
+As it can be confusing to the participant on whether that is their answer they are selecting and whether or not it is automatically graded and states if its correct or not.
+Other than that, the format and each individual page is clean and legible.
+I enjoy the aesthetic to the site.
+There are minor changes that can be easily resolved or changed.
+So great job on the website!" - Dylan Henke

+"The website is very straight forward.
+I'm unsure what ratings are.
+The save button and next button should have the same functionality.
+Its amazing that I can see other people's quizzes too.
+Profiles are a nice thing to see by clicking on other user links.
+There is no done button at the end of the quiz and dont know which questions I got right/wrong." - David Kimura

 ## Developer Guide
 This section will provide detailed instructions to download, install, run, and modify this code base as a basis for their own development tasks.
 ### Installation